LLNL/HPC-Tutorials/flux/section2.md

    f7AC3114K day36    mpi_hellos  R     10      1    51.8s rzalastor4
 sh-4.2$
 ```
-We can also see any output from a given job step with `flux job attach` and kill a given job step with `flux job cancel`:
+We can also see any output from a given job with `flux job attach` and kill a given job with `flux job cancel`:
 ```
 sh-4.2$ flux job attach f7XUqnpcF
 task 9 on rzalastor5 going to sleep